-Although the newsletter is entirely open access in its present format, earlier editions were published when authors were guaranteed anonymity beyond DSN membership.
+Although the newsletter is entirely open access in its present format, editions from prior to 2012 were published when authors were guaranteed anonymity beyond DSN membership.
 As a result, we cannot publish our entire back-catalogue online.
 However, if you are a confirmed member of DSN, you may request e-copies free of charge from Newsletter 106 onward.

 This is the guidance sheet for The Doctors’ Support, the newsletter of the DSN.
 This is not comprehensive and merely provides basic details on the scope and style used.

 We accept any mental health interest articles, however tenuous!
 This can include general health and wellbeing articles, tips for staying well, and other general interest pieces.
 We are as interested in articles about jam making and instrument playing as we are in updates in mental health news!
 We guarantee to accept articles written by members of the DSN community, (unless deemed obscene or libellous); as a community interest newsletter, we aim to facilitate the sharing of information between members.

 Please note that we cannot always guarantee when articles will be published, so please try to be patient.
 By submitting, authors are passing copyright to the DSN.
 Where authors wish to remain anonymous, this must be indicated at submission.
 No personally identifiable information is necessary for publication.

 The editor reviews articles in the first instance.
 Articles are allocated to publication based on current issue themes and prioritisation.
 We prioritise DSN news articles, DSN member articles, and articles with a direct mental health resonance, in that order.
 All other articles will be published as newsletter space permits.
 Any articles submitted will be subject to amendment to meet our house style.
 Editorial suggestions will be notified to the author prior to publication, if possible.

 Although written primarily for doctors, The Doctors’ Support is intended to be light reading, and should be written journalistically rather than academically.